-- promulgate the guidelines or criteria to govern the conduct of the nomination.
-The same shall be properly disclosed in the Company's information or proxy statement or such other reports required to be submitted to the Commission. - 2.
-Nomination independent director/s shall be conducted the Committee prior to а stockholders' meeting. ΑII recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees. - 3.
-The Committee shall prescreen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent director/s. - 4.
-After the nomination, the Committee shall prepare a Final List of Candidates which all shall contain the information about all the nominees for independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list, shall be made available to the Commission and stockholders through the filing and distribution Information Statement, accordance with SRC Rule 20, or in such other reports the Company is required to submit to the Commission.
-The name of the person or group of persons who recommended nomination of independent director shall be identified in such report including any relationship with
+promulgate the guidelines or criteria to govern the conduct of the nomination.
+The same shall be properly disclosed in 1.1 He shall have at least one (1) share of stock of the Company; 1.2 He shall be at least a the Company's information or proxy statement or such other reports required to be submitted to the Commission. college graduate or he has sufficient management experience to substitute for such formal education or he 2.
+Nomination of independent director/s shall be conducted by the Committee prior to a shall have been engaged or exposed to the business of the Company for at least five (5) years; stockholders' meeting.
+All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees.
+1.3 He shall be twenty one (21) years old up to seventy (70) years old, however, due consideration shall be given to qualified independent directors up to the age of eighty (80); 3.
+The Committee shall pre- screen the qualifications and prepare a final list of all candidates and put in place screening policies and parameters to enable it to effectively review the qualifications of the nominees for independent director/s.
+1.4 He shall have been proven to possess integrity and probity; and1.5 He shall be assiduous.
+4. After the nomination, the Committee shall prepare a Final List of Candidates which shall contain all the information about all the nominees for independent directors, as required under Part IV (A) and (C) of Annex "C" of SRC Rule 12, which list, shall be made available to the Commission and to all stockholders through the filing and distribution of the Information Statement, in accordance with SRC Rule 20, or in such other reports the Company is required to submit to the Commission.
+The name of the person or group of persons who recommended the nomination of the independent director shall be identified in such report including any relationship with the nominee. the noninee.
+5. Only nominees whose names appear on the Final List of Candidates shall be eligible for election as independent director/s.
+No other nomination shall be entertained after the Final List of Candidates shall have been prepared.
+No further nominations shall be entertained nor allowed on the floor during the actual annual stockholders' meeting.
+6. Election of Independent Director/s 6.1 Except as those required under this Rule and subject to pertinent existing laws, rules and regulations of the Commission, the conduct of the election of independent director/s shall be made in accordance with the standard election procedures of the Company or its by-laws.
+6.2 It shall be the responsibility of the Chairman of the Meeting to inform all stockholders in attendance of the mandatory requirement of electing independent director/s.
+He shall ensure that independent director/s are elected during the stockholders' meeting.
+6.3 Specific slot/s for independent directors shall not be filled-up by unqualified nominees.
+6.4 In case of failure of election for independent director/s, the Chairman of the Meeting shall call a separate election during the same meeting to fill up the vacancy. b.
+Re-appointment